simon-nguyen-goldenowl/test-webflow/TOSJP.md

 > [Merchant Limit]{.underline}

-13. A Merchant Member shall be subject to the Merchant Limit which shall be determined by us from time to time in our sole discretion.
+12. A Merchant Member shall be subject to the Merchant Limit which shall be determined by us from time to time in our sole discretion.
 For clarity, we reserve the right to modify a Merchant Member's Merchant Limit at any time by written notification, and the revised Merchant Limit shall take effect immediately upon service of such notice.

-14. We reserve the right (but not the obligation) to suspend any further Pace Buys from being transacted through the Merchant Member's Account if the Merchant Limit is or will be exceeded.
+13. We reserve the right (but not the obligation) to suspend any further Pace Buys from being transacted through the Merchant Member's Account if the Merchant Limit is or will be exceeded.

+[Merchant Portal]{.underline}

+14. We shall provide a Merchant Member with access to a merchant portal which shall provide information relating to all Pace Buy transactions conducted by the Merchant Member through the Pace Platform, including details on payments to be settled by Pace to the Merchant Member pursuant to Clause 3.2 above (**Pace Transaction Records**).

+15. It shall be the Merchant Member's sole responsibility to reconcile the Pace Transaction Records against the Merchant Member's own records and notify us immediately upon the discovery of any discrepancies or disputes, failing which, such Pace Transaction Records shall be deemed to be final and conclusive within 30 days of the occurrence of the relevant Pace Buy transaction.

 > [Tax]{.underline}

-15. If the sale and purchase of the Right to Receive Payment is subject to any goods and services tax (**GST**) imposed under law, the Merchant Member agrees that the Merchant Fee and Transaction Fee shall be subject to the imposition of GST.
+16. If the sale and purchase of the Right to Receive Payment is subject to any sales, consumption or other taxes (**Tax**) imposed under law, the Merchant Member agrees that the Merchant Fee shall be subject to the imposition of Tax.

 ```{=html}
 <!-- -->